staxmanade/DumpToText/readme.markdown

     |             | | Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut a tortor vitae eros hendrerit imperdiet vitae vel neque. |  |
     |             | |----------------------------------------------------------------------------------------------------------------------|  |
     |-----------------------------------------------------------------------------------------------------------------------------------------|

+How can I control where the output is placed?
+--

+You can control how the output is written by replacing the default implementation the `Action<string> DumpToTextWriterImplementation` method.

+    DumpToTextExtensions.DumpToTextWriterImplementation = (string msg) => { /* your output implementation */ };